voltunos/website_project/readme.md

 # BlendBurger

-A restaurant web page built in with PHP, MySQL, JavaScript and Node.js.
+A restaurant web application built with PHP, MySQL, JavaScript and Node.js.

 The project allows customers to browse products, manage their cart, place orders, and pay online through Mercado Pago.
 It also includes a complete administration panel for managing users, products, categories, orders, addresses, and application settings.